-As at December 2018, Montessori East employed 6 teachers who are responsible for delivering the curriculum.
+As of December 2020, Montessori East employed 6 teachers who are responsible for delivering the curriculum.
 There are additional teachers serving as assistants who also hold qualifications, but are not included in this total.

 The following table provides a breakdown of the qualifications and experience of Montessori East teaching staff responsible for delivering the curriculum: